The CARES Act & More: Info for Nonprofits and Small Businesses

 West Harlem Development Corporation recognizes the strain on businesses caused by the uncertainty surrounding the COVID-19 pandemic.
 We will continue to pass on relevant resources to help guide our fellow nonprofits and small businesses through it all.

 Want to know when your business can reopen?
 Check out the New York Forward Business Reopening Lookup Tool.
 Want to know how your business should reopen?
 Check out the NYC Business Reopening Guide and use this NYS Safety Plan Template.
+Ground-floor storefront businesses who want to use outdoor spaces on a temporary basis should apply to the Open Storefronts program.
 Small businesses (less than 100 employees) can get free face coverings for their staff at NYC distribution partner locations.

 As you develop your organization’s response, particularly for multi-service organizations, consider organizing your plan specific to the following primary areas of work: